matias-tecnosoul/tutorial-helmfile-gotemplates-argo/docs/02-helmfile.md

 "groundhog2k" has been added to your repositories

 Comparing release=postgres, chart=groundhog2k/postgres
-postgres, default, Deployment (apps) has been added:
+postgres, Service (v1) has been added:
 ...

 Upgrading release=postgres, chart=groundhog2k/postgres